Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 for over 50 years in American classical, folk and popular music.

-He is also a music preservationist and Director of the Center for American Music Preservation (or CAMP),whose motto is: "Helping to make American music come alive again!"
+He is Director of the Center for American Music Preservation (or CAMP),whose motto is: "Helping to make American music come alive again!"

-To read about the CAMP mission and activities -- go here
+To read about the CAMP mission and its activities -- go here

-He is also an ASCAP songwriter and composer of classical works -- go here
+He is also an ASCAP songwriter and composer of classical works.

 His first published popular song, "The Soho Serenade," was copyrighted in 1964 and recorded one year later in Bloomfield, New Jersey.

-Listen to this song on YouTube -- go hereHe wrote about this pop song in his recent memoir titled after another of his early pop songs:
+Listen to this song on YouTube -- go hereHe wrote about this pop song in his recent memoir titled after one of his early pop songs:

 "Free As The Breeze" - A Songwriter's Joys and Sorrows